 Another excellent coaching organization is The International Authority for Professional Coaching and Mentoring (IAPC&M).
 This organization was founded by professional coaches and prides itself on being entirely run by them too!

 With a worldwide reach that promises excellent training and mentoring programs for members, the IAPC&M is certainly one of the most promising organizations for coaches that need an extra push.

 Oh – and in case you were wondering, there are some great membership benefits which include accreditation and advanced education opportunities.

 The Center for Credentialing & Education (CCE) is a not-for-profit organization that provides practitioners and organizations with assessments, business support and credentialing.

 Working to help certify 25,000 practitioners globally each year, this organization aims to keep the coaching business as well-trained as possible.
-The CCE is an organization that’s recognised all over the world.
+The CCE is an organization that’s recognized all over the world.
 So, if you decide to join this organization, you’ll definitely come across well to prospective clients.

 The EMCC is a professional organization that aims to promote best practice for those working in mentoring, coaching, and supervision.
 The EMCC love getting a good conversation going, and they’re constantly working to improve standards and ethics within the coaching industry.

 Not only will the EMCC help to connect you with other like-minded coaches in your country, but it’s an excellent choice for individuals who are looking for a top standard organization based in Europe.